CAAPIM/Xamarin-MAS-Foundation/Guides/Android/ANDROID_GUIDES.md

 - [Requirements for CA Mobile API Gateway](http://mas.ca.com/aka Common)
 - Android 8.1.0 for new apps written in C#
-- Android 4.4 and later to use the sample app
+- Android 4.4 and later to run the sample app

 ## Quick Start with Sample App